 High Level Data Analysis Tools

-Specific work packages, for example the derivation of parameters for ghosts in the imager data, the analysis and modeling of the flat field structure in the imager and in the low resolution spectrometer, the study of the background subtraction, and the issues related to the astrometry, will be especifically studied by the IPWG; the results will be compared and discussed within the EC.
+Specific work packages, for example the derivation of parameters for ghosts in the imager data, the analysis and modeling of the flat field structure in the imager and in the low resolution spectrometer, the study of the background subtraction, and the issues related to the astrometry, will be specifically studied by various Working Groups (Imager, MRS, Pipeline/Calibration, RTS, etc..) ; the results will be compared and discussed within the MIRI European Consortium (EC) first and then within the US/NASA community. .

 Although the work has been distributed it needs to be coordinated to avoid both duplication and missing items.
-MICE members were not only included in the MIRI Test Team but also in the IPWG and as such play an active role in these discussions as for taking relevant decisions.
+MICE members are not only included in the MIRI Test and Science Teams but also in all working groups working on the JWST mission.
+As such they are playing an active role in all discussions not only inside the MIRI European Consortium but also with the Space Telescope Science Institute (STScI) at Baltimore, the Goddard Space Flight Center (GSFC) at Greenbelt, and the Jet Propulsion Laboratory (JPL) at Pasadena, for contributing taking relevant decisions.
 High level imager data handling tools (e.g. for instance images deconvolution, background filtering, mapping, etc.. for the imager) are also under the responsibility of MICE.

-High level coronagraphs data handling tools are being built by, and under the responsibility of, the CWG at STScI: several MICE members belong to this working group and as such must be sure to not only discuss and propose solutions but also to get well acquainted with these tools in order to help the community.
+High level coronagraphs data handling tools are being built by, and under the responsibility of, the Coronagraph Working Group (CWG) at STScI: several MICE members belong to this working group and as such must be sure to not only discuss and propose solutions but also to get well acquainted with these tools in order to help the community.

 Programs & Projects Accomplishments